-COPPA compliance, CARU compliance, and contextual ads
+Child data law compliance, CARU compliance, and contextual ads

 There are two types of ads that can appear in your game:

-Setting game-level COPPA designations
+Setting game-level age designations

-Implementing user-level COPPA designations
+Implementing user-level age designations

 To do this, implement the nonbehavioral metadata API according to your specific use case in the following sections.

 Important: When the nonbehavioral field is true, the user cannot receive personalized ads.
 When the nonbehavioral field is false, the user can receive personalized ads.
-You must communicate the appropriate COPPA status every time the SDK initializes to ensure that Unity Ads does not incorrectly treat a user as a child, as an adult opting out of personalized ads, or an adult consenting to personalized ads during their session.
+You must communicate the appropriate age-restricted status every time the SDK initializes to ensure that Unity Ads does not incorrectly treat a user as a child, as an adult opting out of personalized ads, or an adult consenting to personalized ads during their session.

 Unity Ads exclusive and self-mediated customers